-Despite the construction being done to the Black Box Theater, the SLCC’s Department of Performing Arts is putting on the very entertaining production entitled Keep Your Pantheon, an “American Burlesque” style play written by David Mamet.
+Despite the construction being done to the Black Box Theatre, the SLCC’s Department of Performing Arts is putting on the very entertaining production entitled Keep Your Pantheon, an “American Burlesque” style play written by David Mamet.

 Keep Your Pantheon is an absolute riot.
 Whoever thought that ancient Rome wasn’t entertaining and funny was completely wrong.
 What makes this play so entertaining is the fact that it is really just a four-act long gay-racist-fart joke.